Updated: Dec 6, 2022

 Write down or record everything you remember about the accident.
 Taking notes can be highly useful.
 You will benefit from getting a reference that refreshes your mind about the accident's vital aspects if the insurance claim winds up in court two or three years later.

 Collect paperwork related to the incident.
 Create a folder or file where you can store all accident-related papers.
 Gather hospital bills, receipts, photographs, witness names, and letters or e-mails from the insurance provider.

 Obtain a copy of the police accident report.
 You can request a copy of the crash report from the law enforcement agency that responded to your crash as soon as it becomes available.

 Don't consider an insurance bid on your own.
 Insurance companies are businesses; they will do all they can to spend as little as possible, even on you.
-Make sure to get a pedestrian accident attorney so you don't accidentally agree to unfair payouts.
+Make sure to get a California Attorney For Personal Injury, so you don't accidentally agree to unfair payouts.